 The Mind of an Entrepreneur

 Winning markets comes through awareness.
 The brilliance of Aliko Dangote happens because of his high level of awareness to link market frictions and opportunities.
 The same goes for Jim Ovim, Tony Elumelu and others.
 For these men and others, they do not need to have (directly) experienced something to know the impact of that thing.
 Yes, Dangote might not have gone grocery shopping in years, but he has awareness of the range of food prices.
 He may not be directly connected to the operational elements within a sector, yet, he has awareness of what is happening there.
 Without awareness, any entrepreneur would struggle.
 Connecting the dots is what makes it possible to understand how markets are moving and what the emerging opportunities are.
-You must invest to have the capacity to connect pieces of (unrelated) events and things, in order to stay ahead of competitions as markets shift.
+You must invest to have the capacity to connect pieces of (unrelated) events and things, in order to stay ahead of competitions as markets shift.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).